-Size of Pump, gpm
+Capacity of Pump, •

-500

-750-1000

-1500-2000

-2500
+gpm 500 750-1000 1500-2000 2500 3000-4500

-Size of Discharge Pipe, inches
+Size of Discharge a •.

-6

-8

-10

-12
+Pipe, in.
+6 8 10 12 16

 - b.
-An approved check valve shall be installed in the discharge pipe. - c.
+An approved check valve shall be installed in the discharge pipe.
+Large fire protection systems sometimes experience severe water hammer caused by back flow when the automatic control shuts down the fire pump.
+An approved antiwater hammer check valve should be installed in the discharge line of a fire pump where conditions may be expected to cause objectionable water hammer with the usual swing type check valve. - c.
 Approved indicating gate valves shall be installed in such places as needed to make the pump and check valve accessible for repair.

-Note: This requires a valve on the system side of the check valve and on the supply side of the pump if the supply may at any time be under a head.
+NOTE: This requires a valve on the system side of the check valve and on the supply side of the pump if the supply may at any time be under a head.